pymeasure/pymeasure/docs/dev/adding_instruments.rst

         inst.ch_A.voltage = 1.23
         assert inst.ch_A.voltage == 1.23

-This channel class implements the same communication as the previous example, but implements the channel prefix in the :meth:`write` method and not in the individual property (created by :meth:`control`).
+This channel class implements the same communication as the previous example, but implements the channel prefix in the :meth:`insert_id` method and not in the individual property (created by :meth:`control`).

 Collections of different channel types